calebegg/try-acl2/tutorial.md

 Instead, to produce meaningful or complex programs, you'll need to modify and return variables by creating new ones.
 This may seem unusual and may take some time to get accustomed to if you've never used an applicative programming language, but once you get the hang of it, it's pretty easy.

 Lets start with aliases.
 They are a good way to "save" the results of a complex computation and use it more than once, so you don't have to redo expensive operations.
-Alaiasing is done with the `let` function.
+Aliasing is done with the `let` function.

     (let ((alias1 value1) (alias2 value2) ...) body)
 where the aliases are symbols (made up of letters, numbers, and/or some symbols) and the values are either literal values, or, more often, function calls.